tz-m/WaterDaq/PulseDaq/README.txt

     ./CAENV1190Demo -A0xEEEE -M"1, 0, 1, 0x7d0, 0xfc18, 0xfc18, 2, 2, 3, 0xffff, 0xffff, 0xffff, 0xffff" -TV1290A

 Make sure the TDC trigger input is 50Ohm terminated, otherwise no triggers will be detected!!!

+When setting the parameters on the MCFD-16 units, set the gain very low and the threshold high on all unused channels.
+Only set the correct gain and threshold for the channels you want to read.
+This is because there is no easy way to enable/disable channels on the MQDC-32, and having non-connected channels triggering on noise only causes large numbers of "Error" pulses (i.e. channel number != MQDC32_CHANNEL_CHARGE).